Looking for an introduction to AI for security professionals?

 Power-plant security specialist Aperio has picked up a $4.5 million seed funding round (TechCrunch).

 Users of certain Apple and Cisco products will now be able to receive a discounted rate on certain cyber insurance policies issued by Allianz (IT Pro Portal).

 The US Department of Homeland Security and Kaspersky Lab trade legal salvoes over the DHS ban of Kaspersky products from Federal systems (Law360).
 Meanwhile, Congress considers legislation to block Huawei and ZTE from doing business with the Federal Government: the Register calls it "the Kaspersky treatment."

-This CyberWire look back at the Week that Was discusses events affecting Albania, Australia, Canada, China, France, Germany, the Democratic Peoples Republic of Korea, the Republic of Korea, Kosovo, Luxembourg, New Zealand, Russia, Serbia, Ukraine, the United Kingdom, and the United States.
+This CyberWire look back at the Week that Was discusses events affecting Albania, Australia, Canada, China, France, Germany, Democratic Peoples Republic of Korea, Republic of Korea, Kosovo, Luxembourg, New Zealand, Russia, Serbia, Ukraine, United Kingdom, United States.

 On the Podcast

 Our Research Saturday podcast went up yesterday.
 If you haven't heard it yet, give it a listen.
 We talk with Limor Kessem, an executive security advisor with IBM Security.
 She describes IBM's X-Force investigation into IcedID, the banking Trojan they've recently discovered and tracked.
 IcedID is a nasty that targets banks, payment card providers, mobile services providers, payroll, webmail and e-commerce sites in the US.